 pytest-splinter should use a single browser instance per test session.
 Choices are ‘true’ or ‘false’ (default: ‘true’).

 pytest-splinter should take browser screenshots on test failure.
 Choices are ‘true’ or ‘false’ (default: ‘true’).

 pytest-splinter browser screenshot directory.
 Defaults to the current directory.

 Filesystem path of the webdriver executable.
-Used by phantomjs and chrome drivers.
+Used by chrome driver.
 Defaults to the None in which case the shell PATH variable setting determines the location of the executable.

 As mentioned above, browser is a fixture made by creating splinter’s Browser object, but with some overrides.

 - Added possibility to wait for condition on each browser visit by having a fixture.

 You can have several browsers in one test.